 We would like to welcome you to the South Denver Cardiology Structural Heart Clinic.
 You were referred to our clinic because you have been diagnosed with heart valve disease.
-The goal of our specialty clinic is to work together to determine the best treatment option for you.
+Our specialty clinic aims to work together to determine the best treatment option for you.

 We treat a variety of heart valve issues, but most of our patients have been diagnosed with aortic stenosis.
-Without valve replacement, aortic stenosis is progressive and life threatening.
-Typically, the valve is replaced with either surgical aortic valve replacement through open heart surgery, or more commonly, non-surgical transcatheter aortic valve replacement (TAVR).
+Without valve replacement, aortic stenosis is progressive and lifethreatening.
+Typically, the valve is replaced with either surgical aortic valve replacement through open-heart surgery or, more commonly, non-surgical transcatheter aortic valve replacement (TAVR).
 Through testing, we will determine the best treatment option for your personal case.

 We are honored that you have decided to pursue your cardiac care with us, and we will do our best to make this experience seamless and personalized.
-We pride ourselves on the delivery of cutting edge care as we have done in our main clinic since its inception.
+We pride ourselves on the delivery of cutting-edge care as we have done in our main clinic since its inception.